Power of attorney is the legal authority to make decisions for someone else. It’s also the name of the document that grants this power.

 - The POA document must list the following:

 - name, SSN, and address of the principal

 - name and full contact information of the agent(s)

 - date of the agreement

 - specific powers you wish to include or exclude (if any)

 - when the powers begin and end

-- Witness Requirements: The POA document must be signed by the principal and either a notary public or two disinterested witnesses.
+- Witness Requirements: The POA document must be signed by the principal, a notary public, or two disinterested witnesses.